withastro/astro/packages/integrations/image/README.md

 #### Images in `/public`

-Files in the `/public` directory are always served or copied as-is, with no processing.
-We recommend that local images are always kept in `src/` so that Astro can transform, optimize and bundle them.
-But if you absolutely must keep an image in `public/`, use its relative URL path as the image's `src=` attribute.
-It will be treated as a remote image, which requires an `aspectRatio` attribute.
+The `<Image />` component can also be used with images stored in the `public/` directory and the `src=` attribute is relative to the public folder.
+It will be treated as a remote image, which requires either both `width` and `height`, or one dimension and an `aspectRatio` attribute.

-Alternatively, you can import an image from your `public/` directory in your frontmatter and use a variable in your `src=` attribute.
-You cannot, however, import this directly inside the component as its `src` value.
+Your original image will be copied unprocessed to the build folder, like all files located in public/, and Astro’s image integration will also return optimized versions of the image.

 For example, use an image located at `public/social.png` in either static or SSR builds like so: